TERMS AND CONDITIONS OF TRADE

 Agreement means any agreement for the provision of goods or services by the Supplier to the Customer;

 Consumer is as defined in the ACL and in determining if the Customer is a consumer, the determination is made if Customer is a consumer under the Agreement;

-Confirmation of Acceptance means the written acceptance of the Order by an authorised officer of the Supplier in accordance with clause 2.4;
+Confirmation of Acceptance means the written acceptance of the Order by the Supplier in accordance with clause 2.4;

 Customer means the person, jointly and severally if more than one, acquiring goods or services from the Supplier;

 Goods means goods supplied by the Supplier to the Customer as described on the tax invoice;

 GST means the Goods and Services tax as defined in A New Tax System (Goods and Services Tax) Act 1999 (Cth) and its associated Regulations as amended;

 Order means an offer by a Customer to purchase goods and services from the Supplier;